 Right: a thick smoke plume originating from Russian forest fires was observed on the 8th of August 2010 by the MODIS satellite instrument (NASA Giovanni) above Finland and Russia.
 Left: Red color shows the locations of forest fires during 6th to 8th of August and the lines (HYSPLIT) show the origin of the air mass in Kuopio on the 8th.
 The instrumentation in Kuopio recorded high amounts of aerosols in the atmosphere on that day.

-Antti Arola, PhD, Adj.
-Prof., Head of Group, Senior Scientist (remote sensing of aerosols, atmospheric radiative transfer) tel. +358 29539 2129, gsm +358 50 307 2131
+Antti Arola, PhD, Head of Group, Research Professor (remote sensing of aerosols, atmospheric radiative transfer), tel. +358 29539 2129, gsm +358 50 307 2131

-Seethala Chellappan, PhD, Senior Scientist (remote sensing of aerosols and clouds, atmospheric radiative transfer)
+Pekka Kolmonen, PhD, Senior Scientist (remote sensing of aerosols and clouds, atmospheric radiative transfer)